gl-vis/regl-splom/readme.md

 ---|---
 `data` | An array with arrays for the columns.
 `range` | Array with data ranges corresponding to `data`.
 Every range can be an array `[min, max]` or `[minX, minY, maxX, maxY]`.
 If undefined - detected automatically.
 `domain` | Array with domains for the data, ie. the area data dimension holds  within the `viewport`.
 Each domain can be an array `[min, max]` for symmetric placement or `[minX, minY, maxX, maxY]` for precise position.
 Domain values are from `0..1` interval, defining what area of the `viewport` a dimension holds.
+By default domains cover viewport evnely.
+`padding` | Padding within domains (in px), or list of paddings per-domain.
+By default `[0,0,0,0]`.
+Can be a number, an array or any [rectangle](https://github.com/dfcreative/parse-rect) format.
 `color`, `size`, `borderColor`, `borderSize` | Points style.
 `viewport` | Area that the plot holds within the canvas.
 Can take any [rectangle](https://github.com/dfcreative/parse-rect) format.
 <!--